-- (1) A worker whose employment is terminated on grounds specified in section 42(1) and who registers himself in the Workfare Programme shall be entitled only to benefits under the Workfare Programme. - (2) Where a worker registers himself in the Workfare Programme, he shall, within 7 days, opt for any of the activities under section 41(2)(b) and the Permanent Secretary shall refer the worker, as the case may be, to either - (a) (a)the Employment Service of the Ministry for job placement;

-- (b) (b)the Human Resource Development Council for training and reskilling; or - (c) (c) the Small Enterprises and Handicraft Development Authority for self employment activities, including starting up of a small business. - (3) Upon election by the worker of any of the activities of the Workfare Programme, the Permanent Secretary shall, within 7 days of the date of the election by the worker, notify the Permanent Secretary of the Ministry responsible for the subject of social security in the form specified in the Fifth Schedule. - (4) (4) Where the Permanent Secretary of the Ministry responsible for the subject of social security is notified under subsection (3), he shall pay the Transition Unemployment Benefit to the worker.
+- (1) A worker whose employment is terminated on grounds specified in section 42(1) and who registers himself in the Workfare Programme shall be entitled only to benefits under the Workfare Programme. - (2) Where a worker registers himself in the Workfare Programme, he shall, within 14 days, opt for any of the activities under section 41(2)(b) and the Permanent Secretary shall refer the worker, as the case may be, to - (a) the Employment Service of the Ministry for job placement; - (b) such institutions as may be prescribed for - - (i) assistance in finding training or re-skilling opportunities; or - (ii) self employment activities, including starting up of a small business. - (3) Upon election by the worker of any of the activities of the Workfare Programme, the Permanent Secretary shall, within 14 days of the date of the election by the worker, notify the Permanent Secretary of the Ministry responsible for the subject of social security in the form specified in the Fifth Schedule.